 I was wondering is distilled water the same as filtered water?
-So I did some research.
-Here’s the deal:
+So I did a quick research.
+Here’s what I come out with.

 Distilled water benefits

 While many people don’t like to drink distilled water, it some has some benefits.
 Let’s look at the benefits of drinking distilled water.

 Related post: Best water softener for removing iron

 Distillation is very effective in killing disease-causing germs.
 In addition, it is a natural method of eliminating contaminants from water.
 People who don’t like using artificial filters prefer distillation.
 In addition, some filter is made using some chemicals making them unnatural.

 Some processes require distilled water.
 These processes include medicinal and industrial applications.

 Distilled water is used in the following areas